 After lunch, Lora presented her second look in the final runway show of the day.
 She made a wig from scratch using 100% human hair weft.
 The hair was densely packed and cut into a long-layered bob before being coloured.
 Lora dyed the hair with Goldwell Elumen in two bespoke mixes of tobacco yellow and gold with deeper tones at the roots.
 She used BaByliss styling tools and KMS product to create extreme volume and kitsch movement to the hair.
 Megan modelled the wig with the same feisty attitude she gave in the semi-final, as she walked out onto the stage to The Fly by The Cramps.
 Again, Greg Bailey and Beyond Retro styled the wardrobe with a tobacco-brown leather coat, checked suit and electric blue stole; the epitome of beautiful-ugly.

 And that was a wrap!
-The judges remained tight-lipped about their winners, so Lora still awaits the news of whether she is one of the lucky FAME Team for 2019.
-But her second look, with the oversized gold wig, was credited on social media as one of the Fellowship’s favourite looks of Salon International.
-And so we wait…
+The judges remained tight-lipped about their winners, so Lora still had to await the news of whether she was one of the lucky FAME Team quartet for 2019.
+Her second look, with the oversized gold wig, was credited on social media as one of the Fellowship’s favourite looks of Salon International, so things were looking good.
+But this is a competition so fierce that nothing can be taken for granted and so it was a nail-biting wait for Lora and SWH Team.

 Lora’s taken on so many opportunities since joining us.
 And with that comes hours of work, dedication and artistic challenges.
 She has worked full-time at the salon throughout all her competitions, shoots and stage-work.
-Lora has won already, whatever the outcome of the luncheon.
+Lora has won already, whatever the outcome.
 Because she has excelled herself and grown on every level professionally and personally.
-And we know she is going to make a big mark in this industry – just watch this space!
+She is going to make a big mark in this industry and now she has the platform to continue her exciting journey.
+With shoots and shows planned across the world, F.A.M.E. will take her hairdressing experiences to new heights.
+And we can’t wait to share that journey with her.
+To follow her journey with F.A.M.E., just watch this space…